Mariam-AIT-MOUSSA/coffee-store/README.md

 ### Technologies used

 1. The front-end is built using Angular,
-2. For styling, Angular Material and Bootstrap were used.
+2. For styling, Angular Material and Bootstrap were used,
+3. NgRx is the state management library used.

 ### API